All Products

 Execute the following SQL statements to confirm the data write results.
 View the number of records that are imported into the ods_raw_log_d_emr and ods_user_info_d_emr tables.

---The partition key column in the query statement needs to be updated to the data timestamp.
+-- In the query statements, change the partition key value to the data timestamp of the node.
 For example, if the node is run on November 7, 2019, the data timestamp is 20191106, which is one day before the node is run.

 SELECT * from ods_user_info_d_emr where dt=Data timestamp;